seraogianluca/RoomBooking/README.md

 ## Project documentation
 - The Design document can be retrived at the following link: [Design Document](/docs/Design.md)

+- The Feasibility Study on the use of a Key-Value Data Storage can be retrived at the following link: [Feasibility Study on the use of a Key-Value Data Storage](/docs/FeasibilityStudy.md)

 - The User manual can be retrived at the following link: [User Manual](/docs/Manual.md)

 - Tutorial about the JPA relations mapping can be retrived at the following link: [Making annotations and writing CRUD operations in JPA](/docs/Tutorial.md)

+Key-value database feasibility study
 ## Credits

 Application designed and developed by Barigliano Lorenzo, Gómez Marsha, Mazzini Matilde, Serao Gianluca.